 But there are also some cons associated with glass French Press coffee makers.

 - A disadvantage of the glass French Press is that it does not retain heat for very long.
-The glass French Presses are perfect if you drink your coffee just after finishing the brewing process.
-But if you want to keep it and drink it some later part of the day, the glass French Press is not a perfect choice.
-It’s better to store coffee in some insulated mug instead.
+These glass brewers are well-suited if you plan to consume your coffee immediately after brewing.
+However, if you want to keep the coffee and enjoy it later in the day, a glass French Press will not be the ideal choice.
+In such cases, it’s advisable to transfer the coffee to an insulated mug to better preserve its temperature and flavors.

 - The other disadvantage is obvious; the glass can shatter easily, and they are not as strong as the stainless steel ones.
 So, you have to take special care of them, and you can’t take them easily on camping trips.

-My recommendation is never to buy a glass French Press cheaper than 17-20 dollars as they use very thin and fragile glass.
-This glass can break easily and also does not retains heat.
+My recommendation is never to buy a glass French Press cheaper than 17-20 dollars as they are often made with thin, fragile glass that can break easily and does not retain heat well.

 Pros of Stainless-Steel French Press